About

 Melville Winery

-Melville Winery Santa Ynez Valley
+Melville Winery, Santa Ynez Valley

 Living in Phoenix for 15 years gave us the opportunity for multiple trips to the California wineries in Napa, Sonoma, Lodi, Paso Robles, Temecula and my favourite Santa Barbara.
 Hard to beat the Lodi Zins and Santa Barbara Pinots for value!
 Another favourite west coast destination was Seattle with easy access to the Woodinville wineries, love those Cabs and Syrahs.